 A Season of Splendor: The Court of Mrs. Astor in Gilded Age New York #ad - The message was unmistakable: the United States had arrived culturally, and Caroline Astor and her circle were intent on leading the nation to unimagined heights of glory.
 From a season of splendortake a dazzling journey through the gilded age, steel magnates, the period from roughly the 1870s to 1914, established families met the nouveau riche headlong—railway barons, when bluebloods from older, and Wall Street speculators—and forged an uneasy and glittering new society in New York City.

-When the Astors Owned New York: Blue Bloods and Grand Hotels in a Gilded AgePenguin Books #ad - In this marvelous anecdotal history, justin Kaplan––Pulitzer Prize-winning biographer of Mark Twain––vividly brings to life a glittering, bygone age.
+When the Astors Owned New York: Blue Bloods and Grand Hotels in a Gilded AgePenguin Books #ad - When the Astors Owned New York: Blue Bloods and Grand Hotels in a Gilded Age #ad - In this marvelous anecdotal history, justin Kaplan––Pulitzer Prize-winning biographer of Mark Twain––vividly brings to life a glittering, bygone age.
 Endowed with the largest private fortunes of their day, cousins John Jacob Astor IV and William Waldorf Astor vied for primacy in New York society, producing the grandest hotels ever seen in a marriage of ostentation and efficiency that transformed American social behavior.

 Kaplan exposes it all in exquisite detail, taking readers from the 1890s to the Roaring Twenties in a combination of biography, history, architectural appreciation, and pure reading pleasure .